CBroz1/TGEU_automation/README.md

 TODO:

 - python:
-  - need total for title page
+  - Why does the total differ?
 - tex
-  - read each table from df_agg
+  - prevent page breaks in the middle of tables
-  - read year and totals
+  - move acknowledgements to seperate file
 - organization
   - tex work to subdirectory
   - makefile? python main?